Robert1976/SharePointBackup/README.md

 Make sure you save your TenantID, Your applications ClientID and your applications ClientSecret.
 You need them further on.

+Now create a new storage account in Azure.
+Create a new Blob storage container (this container will hold the SharePoint files) and a new Table.
+Make sure you remeber the name of your storage account and write down one of your access keys (key1 or key2).

 Next import the logic app.
-It is saved in this repository with title 'QodersSharePointBackup.json'.
+It is saved within this repository with title 'QodersSharePointBackup.json'.
 It is a ARM template and you can import it in the same way as importing a Power Automate template.
 Navigate to https://docs.microsoft.com/en-us/azure/logic-apps/export-from-microsoft-flow-logic-app-template#deploy-template-by-using-the-azure-portal and follow step 1-9.
 At step 4 you should upload 'QodersSharePointBackup.json'.

 # Configuration